-- Board of Directors provides oversight and review of risk management. - Audit and Control Committee oversees regular review of risk management activities. - Top Management (CEO, CFO, COO, CPO, CIO, etc.) Promotes risk management culture. - Management responsible for designing and execution of risk strategy and control mechanisms which decrease negative impact and/or probability of risks and increase positive impact.
-Ensure employees comply with the risk management policy and support a culture where risks can be identified, addressed and escalated. - Internal Audit and Internal Control Department Analyses and evaluates risk management, internal controls and corporate governance and provides recommendations supporting risk. - Operations Department, Identification of operational risks.
+- Board of Directors provides oversight and review of risk management. - Audit and Control Committee oversees regular review of risk management activities. - Top Management (CEO, CFO, COO, CPO, CIO, etc.) promotes risk management culture. - Management is responsible for designing and execution of risk strategy and control mechanisms which decrease negative impact and/or probability of risks.
+Ensures employees comply with the risk management policy and support a culture where risks can be identified, addressed and escalated. - Global Internal Audit and Internal Control Department analyses and evaluates risk management, internal controls and corporate governance and provides recommendations supporting risk reduction. - Employees and Co-workers Comply with risk management policies and procedures.

 According to the "Regulations Audit and Control Committee of the Board of Directors of AmRest Holding SE", the Audit and Control Committee oversees among others the effectiveness of the Company's internal control system, the internal audit, and the risk management.
-For such purposes, the Committee may, if appropriate, submit recommendations or motions to the Board of Directors, with the relevant term for follow-up;
+For such purposes, the Committee may, if appropriate, submit recommendations or motions to the Board of Directors, with the relevant term for follow-up.